finbourne/lusid-sdk-csharp-preview/sdk/docs/ResultsApi.md

 > Results GetResults (string entityScope, string entityCode, string calculationScope, string calculationCode, DateTimeOffset? effectiveAt)

-Retrieve a page of results all keyed by the provided parameters.
+[EXPERIMENTAL] Retrieve a page of results all keyed by the provided parameters.
 The result store is not bi-temporal; a single date  addressed the market effectiveAt.

 Retrieve pre-calculated results that have been stored in LUSID.